graphql/graphql-spec/spec/Section 6 -- Execution.md

 the expected return type.
 If the return type is another Object type, then the field execution process continues recursively.

-CompleteValue(fieldType, fields, result, variableValues):
+CompleteValue(fieldType, fieldDigests, result, variableValues, path, currentDeliveryGroups):

 - If the {fieldType} is a Non-Null type:
   - Let {innerType} be the inner type of {fieldType}.
-  - Let {completedResult} be the result of calling {CompleteValue(innerType, fields, result, variableValues)}.
+  - Let {completedResult} and {incrementalFieldSetsByPath} be the result of calling {CompleteValue(innerType, fieldDigests, result, variableValues, path, currentDeliveryGroups)}.
   - If {completedResult} is {null}, raise a _field error_.
-  - Return {completedResult}.
+  - Return {completedResult} and {incrementalFieldSetsByPath}.
 - If {result} is {null} (or another internal value similar to {null} such as {undefined}), return {null}.
 - If {fieldType} is a List type:
   - If {result} is not a collection of values, raise a _field error_.
   - Let {innerType} be the inner type of {fieldType}.
+  - Let {incrementalFieldSetsByPath} be an empty map.
+  - Let {list} be an empty list.
+    - For each list item {resultItem} at 0-indexed index {resultIndex} in {result}:
+      - Let {subpath} be the result of appending {resultIndex} to {path}.
-  - Return a list where each list item is the result of calling {CompleteValue(innerType, fields, resultItem, variableValues)}, where {resultItem} is each item in {result}.
+      - Let {listValue} and {itemIncrementalFieldSetsByPath} be the result of calling {CompleteValue(innerType, fieldDigests, resultItem, variableValues, subpath, currentDeliveryGroups)}.
+      - Append {listValue} to {list}.
+      - If {listValue} is not {null}:
+        - For each {itemIncrementalFieldSetsByPath} as {childPath} and {childFieldSets}:
+          - Set {childFieldSets} as the value for {childPath} in {incrementalFieldSetsByPath}.
+  - Return {list} and {incrementalFieldSetsByPath}.
 - If {fieldType} is a Scalar or Enum type:
-  - Return the result of {CoerceResult(fieldType, result)}.
+  - Let {completedResult} be the result of {CoerceResult(fieldType, result)}.
+  - Return {completedResult} and an empty map.
 - If {fieldType} is an Object, Interface, or Union type:
   - If {fieldType} is an Object type.
     - Let {objectType} be {fieldType}.
   - Otherwise if {fieldType} is an Interface or Union type.
     - Let {objectType} be {ResolveAbstractType(fieldType, result)}.
-  - Let {groupedFieldSet} be the result of calling {CollectSubfields(objectType, fields, variableValues)}.
+  - Let {groupedFieldSet} be the result of calling {CollectSubfields(objectType, fieldDigests, variableValues, path)}.
-  - Return the result of evaluating {ExecuteGroupedFieldSet(groupedFieldSet, objectType, result, variableValues)} _normally_ (allowing for parallelization).
+  - Return the result of evaluating {ExecuteGroupedFieldSet(groupedFieldSet, objectType, result, variableValues, path, currentDeliveryGroups)} _normally_ (allowing for parallelization).

 **Coercing Results**